zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 Finally, let's deploy an actually useful app.
 But instead of deploying with `docker run`, use `docker compose`.
 This approach is more popular in production and among homelabbers.

 We will deploy Joplin, an open-source note-taking application.
 First, take a look at the `docker run` command [here](https://docs.linuxserver.io/images/docker-joplin/#docker-cli-click-here-for-more-info).
-The multiline Docker CLI command is a nightmare to comprehend.
+The multiline Docker CLI command is not pleasant to read or understand.

 So instead we will make a Compose file with the YAML code [here](https://docs.linuxserver.io/images/docker-joplin/#docker-compose-recommended-click-here-for-more-info).